manoharuss/openstreetmap-minutely-with-kafka/README.md

 ### Note: Soon, ZooKeeper may no longer be required by Apache Kafka in newer versions.

+Open a new terminal session and create a Zookeeper session.

 ```sh
 $ bin/zookeeper-server-start.sh config/zookeeper.properties
 ```